What Can A Psychiatrist Do for You?

 • What are your qualifications?
 Where were you educated?
 How much experience do you have in treating patients?

 • What about emergencies?
-If something goes wrong, will you be there?
+If something goes wrong, can I reach out?

 • When it comes to therapy, do you provide it?
 If not, can you recommend me a therapist?

 If you are worried you are being pushy, think again.
 Remember these questions are designed to make sure you and the psychiatrist are a good fit.
-It would be best if you found a psychiatrist who can serve all your needs.
-If they seem like they are unable to do so and it feels like they dodge your questions, you may want to look elsewhere.
-A psychiatrist should be thanked, however, if they are a good sport with answering your questions.
+It would be best if you found a psychiatrist who can support your needs.
+If they seem like they are unable to do so, you may want to look elsewhere.

 When you lack a connection

 When the experience with your psychiatrist just seems like it will not work, do not worry.
-There are many psychiatrists with different styles, so it is worth considering other options such as holistic psychiatry.
+There are many psychiatrists with different styles, so it is worth considering another psychiatrist, or even another approach to care such as holistic psychiatry.
 Sometimes, a qualified psychiatrist just may not fit who you are, or you simply do not mesh.
 Do not blame yourself nor the psychiatrist.
 Not everyone is going to connect and there is no need to press a relationship that is not working.

 Reaching for help

-MyTherapist has qualified licensed psychologists who have experience with helping people managing all types of mental health conditions and for those who want life advice.
+MyTherapist has qualified licensed psychologists who have experience with helping people manage all types of mental health conditions and for those who want life advice.
+BetterHelp now offers psychiatry services through UpLift as an additional care option alongside therapy for adults ages 18 and older.
+Psychiatry services may include medication management when clinically appropriate, based on evaluation by a licensed psychiatric provider.
 If your mental health is getting in the way of your comfort and ability to function, reach out for support when you are ready.

 Takeaway

 An adult psychiatrist can help you in many ways.
-They can help treat the mental disorders and obstacles that come with adulthood and help you live a mentally fulfilling life.
-Being a medical doctor, they have the ability to perform a wide range of medical laboratory tests along with psychiatric evaluations to give a precise diagnosis.
-Beyond prescribing medication, psychiatrists can also support their patients through psychotherapy and other holistic methods of treatment.
-If you want to seek help, make an appointment with an online therapist or a psychiatrist to help you obtain the best mental care possible.
+They can help treat the mental health conditions and obstacles that come with adulthood and help you live a mentally fulfilling life.
+Being a medical doctor, they have the ability to perform a wide range of medical laboratory tests along with psychiatric evaluations to support an accurate diagnosis.
+Beyond prescribing medication when appropriate, psychiatrists can also support their patients through psychotherapy and other holistic methods of treatment.
+If you want to seek help, make an appointment with an online therapist, explore psychiatry services through UpLift, or connect with a psychiatrist to help you obtain mental health support.

 For Additional Help & Support With Your ConcernsThis website is owned and operated by BetterHelp, who receives all fees associated with the platform.